postcss/autoprefixer/CONTRIBUTING.md

 6. Send PR

 ## Running Tests
 Autoprefixer needs units test to verify that a given prefix will work as expected.
-Depending on the type of change being made you'll need to add...
-For tests, you need to add `test/cases/PROP.css` with input and `test/cases/PROP.out.css`.
+Depending on the type of change being made you'll need to add some tests.
+You need to add `test/cases/PROP.css` with input and `test/cases/PROP.out.css` with output.
 Where `PROP` is the name of the feature you're adding support for.

 If you need specific browsers for the test, add Autoprefixer instance [here](https://github.com/postcss/autoprefixer/blob/master/test/autoprefixer.test.js#L69).
-Then add test [here](https://github.com/postcss/autoprefixer/blob/master/test/autoprefixer.test.js#L424)
+Then add test [here](https://github.com/postcss/autoprefixer/blob/master/test/autoprefixer.test.js#L424).

 ## Creating a hack
 TODO